hanabi/hanabi.github.io/docs/about.md

 ### Contributing

-If you want to contribute to this website, see [the documentation on how to create example images](image-format.md).
+If you want to contribute to this website, then see the [README.md](https://github.com/hanabi/hanabi.github.io/blob/main/README.md) for the repository and [the documentation on how to create example images](image-format.md).